single-cell-data/SOMA/abstract_specification.md

 - type - a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
 - shape - the shape of the array, i.e., number and length of each dimension

 All dimensions must have a positive, non-zero length, and there must be 1 or more dimensions.
+Implicitly stored elements (ie, those not explicitly stored in the array) are assumed to have a value of zero.

 > ℹ️ **Note** - on TileDB this is an sparse array with `N` uint64 dimensions of domain [0, maxUint64), and a single attribute.